 The Asian Contribution

 Since the 1980s, Asian Immigration has been far more prevalent, now making up almost 6% of the population.
 Australians’ appetite for Asian food has grown too.
 Australian chefs have been incorporating spices, coconut milk, ginger and lemongrass from India, China, Japan, and Southeast Asia.

 Back to the Future: Dreamtime fusion

-Australia has come a long way, in quick time, on its culinary journey.
-Australian Chefs have traveled the world to develop their skills and have come home only to find inspiration in their own back yard.
+Australia has come a long way, in a short time, on its culinary journey.
+Australian Chefs have traveled the world to develop their skills and have come home only to find inspiration in their own backyard.

 This inspiration is coming from the rediscovery of the eons-old cuisine of the indigenous Australians.
 For thousands of years, Aboriginal people survived and flourished on the fruits of the land.